Joeldev1021/Tweeter-backend/Readme.md

 ### Model

-To represent an Moddel in Typescript
+To represent an User Model

 ```ts
 export class UserModel {